SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Using_LArSoft_on_a_local_machine.md

-Downloading a binary distribution with `pullProducts`(#Downloading-a-binary-distribution-with-pullProducts)
+Downloading a binary distribution with `pullProducts`
 ----------------------------------------------------------------------------------------------------------------------------

 The general [instructions from